 Each student has a LTU email account.
-If you wish to use a different email address for this course, please change your email address in Blackboard under "Blackboard Tools", then "Personal Information" and send an email to me to store your email address in my directory.
+If you wish to use a different email address for this course, please change your email address in Blackboard under "Blackboard Tools", then "Personal Information".
+I use Blackboard to send out all messages.